 \subsection{Hierarchical Multi-Quantile Head}

-\begin{itemize} \item \textbf{Single-Quantile Head:} The proposed hierarchical head is replaced with a single-quantile head.
-Therefore, multiple models are trained independently for different quantiles. \item \textbf{Multi-Quantile Head:} The proposed hierarchical head is replaced with a standard multi-quantile head, where a single model produces multiple quantile forecasts using a shared representation without the hierarchical design.
+\begin{itemize} \item \textbf{Single-Quantile Head.} The proposed hierarchical head is replaced with a single-quantile head.
+Therefore, multiple models are trained independently for different quantiles. \item \textbf{Multi-Quantile Head.} The hierarchical head is replaced with a standard multi-quantile head, where a single model produces multiple quantile forecasts using a shared representation.